 Also called the Kentucky Campaign, this series of maneuvers and battles took place in East Tennessee and Kentucky in 1862.
-From June through October, Confederate forces under the commands of Braxton Bragg and Edmund Kirby Smith launched a series of movements to outflank the Army of the Ohio and draw the border state of Kentucky into the Confederate States of America.
+From June through October, Confederate forces under Braxton Bragg and Edmund Kirby Smith’s commands launched a series of movements to outflank the Army of the Ohio and draw the border state of Kentucky into the Confederate States of America.
 Though the Confederates gained some early successes, their progress was stopped decisively at the Battle of Perryville, leaving Kentucky in Union hands for the rest of the war.

-Chattanooga (June 7-8, 1862) – The first battle of this campaign took place in Hamilton County, Tennessee and City of Chattanooga.
-In late Spring, the Confederacy split its forces in Tennessee into several small commands in an attempt to complicate Federal operations.
+Chattanooga (June 7-8, 1862) – The first battle of this campaign was in Hamilton County, Tennessee, and Chattanooga.
+In late Spring, the Confederacy split its forces in Tennessee into several small commands to complicate Federal operations.
 The Union had to redistribute its forces to counter the Confederate command structure changes.
-Major General Ormsby Mitchel received orders to go to Huntsville, Alabama, with his division to repair railroads in the area.
+Major General Ormsby Mitchel received orders to go to Huntsville, Alabama, to repair railroads in the area.
 Soon, he occupied more than 100 miles along the Nashville & Chattanooga and Memphis & Charleston Railroads.
 In May, Mitchel and his men sparred with Major General Edmund Kirby Smith’s men.

 After Mitchel received command of all Federal troops between Nashville and Huntsville, on May 29, he ordered Brigadier General James Negley with a small division to lead an expedition to capture Chattanooga.

-Murfreesboro (July 13, 1862) – The second battle of the campaign took place in Rutherford County, Tennessee.
-On June 10, 1862, Major General Don Carlos Buell commanding the Army of the Ohio, started a leisurely advance toward Chattanooga, which Union Brigadier General James Negley and his force threatened on June 7-8.
+Murfreesboro (July 13, 1862) – The second battle of the campaign was in Rutherford County, Tennessee.
+On June 10, 1862, Major General Don Carlos Buell, commanding the Army of the Ohio, started a leisurely advance toward Chattanooga, which Union Brigadier General James Negley and his force threatened on June 7-8.
 In response to the threat, the Confederate government sent Brigadier General Nathan B. Forrest to Chattanooga to organize a cavalry brigade.
-By July, the Confederate Cavalry under the command of Forrest and Colonel John Hunt Morgan were raiding into Middle Tennessee and Kentucky.
+By July, the Confederate Cavalry under Forrest and Colonel John Hunt Morgan were raiding into Middle Tennessee and Kentucky.
 Perhaps, the most dramatic of these cavalry raids was Forrest’s capture of the Union Murfreesboro garrison on July 13, 1862.
 Forrest left Chattanooga on July 9th with two cavalry regiments and joined other units on the way, bringing the total force to about 1,400 men.
 The major objective was to strike Murfreesboro, an important Union supply center on the Nashville & Chattanooga Railroad, at dawn on July 13th.
-The Murfreesboro garrison was camped in three locations around town and included detachments from four units comprising infantry, cavalry, and artillery, under the command of Brigadier General Thomas T. Crittenden, who had just arrived on July 12th.
-Between 4:15 and 4:30 am on the morning of July 13, Forrest’s cavalry surprised the Union pickets on the Woodbury Pike, east of Murfreesboro, and quickly overran a Federal hospital and the camp of the 9th Pennsylvania Cavalry Regiment detachment.
+The Murfreesboro garrison was camped in three locations around town.
+It included detachments from four units comprising infantry, cavalry, and artillery, under Brigadier General Thomas T. Crittenden, who had just arrived on July 12th.
+Between 4:15 and 4:30 am on July 13, Forrest’s cavalry surprised the Union pickets on the Woodbury Pike, east of Murfreesboro, and quickly overran a Federal hospital the camp of the 9th Pennsylvania Cavalry Regiment detachment.
 Additional Rebel troops attacked the camps of the other Union commands and the jail and courthouse.
 By late afternoon all of the Union units had surrendered to Forrest’s force.
-The Confederates destroyed much of the Union supplies and tore up railroad track in the area, but the main result of the raid was the diversion of Union forces from a drive on Chattanooga.
-This raid, along with Morgan’s raid into Kentucky, made possible Confederate General Braxton Bragg’s concentration of forces at Chattanooga and his early September invasion of Kentucky.
+The Confederates destroyed much of the Union supplies and tore up railroad tracks in the area, but the raid’s main result was the diversion of Union forces from a drive on Chattanooga.
+Along with Morgan’s raid into Kentucky, this raid made possible Confederate General Braxton Bragg’s concentration of forces at Chattanooga and his early September invasion of Kentucky.
 Resulting in a Confederate victory, the estimated casualties were 890 Union and 150 Confederate.

 The Confederate Heartland Offensive continued into Kentucky at the Battle of Richmond on August 29-30, resulting in a Confederate victory; to the Battle of Munfordville on September 14-17, also resulting in a Confederate and victory; and finally, to the last battle of the campaign at Perryville on October 8, 1862.
 This last battle resulted in a strategic Union victory.
 The Confederate offensive was over, and the Union controlled Kentucky.